All students with an interest in physics are invited to join the Physics Club.

 You don’t have to be a physics major to join.
 The club is the 2012 winner of an Aaron O. Hoff Award for making an outstanding contribution to the Lafayette community.

-Other activities of the club include rocket-launching contests, showings of science fiction videos, ice cream socials, stargazing parties, and an annual picnic.
+Activities of the club have included weekly tea, rocket-launching contests, showings of videos, liquid nitrogen ice cream socials, and stargazing parties.